nicbou/timeline-old/README.md

     - Call the key `server.key`
 3. Run `docker-compose up --build -d` to start the server.

+## General principles

+The backend creates timeline entries from other sources of data.
+It follows these principles, in order of priority:

+* Repeatable: You should be able to regenerate entries from scratch at any point.
+The original data must be preserved as much as possible.
+* Automatic: The timeline should retrieve and show your latest data without any effort on your part.
+* Fast: Performance is important, but it's not as important as the other things.

 ## Entries

 API URL: `/api/timeline/entries`